Box to Participate in Investor Webcast Presentation to Discuss the Content Cloud

-Box, Inc. (NYSE:BOX, Financial), the leading Content Cloud, today announced that Aaron Levie, co-founder and CEO, will participate in a webcast hosted by William Blair on Wednesday, June 23, 2021 at 10:00 AM PT/1:00 PM ET.
-Aaron Levie will provide a deep dive on Box’s product strategy for the vision of the Content Cloud.
+Box, Inc. (NYSE:BOX, Financial), the leading Content Cloud, today announced that Aaron Levie, co-founder and CEO, and Dylan Smith, co-founder and CFO, will participate in a webcast presentation hosted by Raymond James on Monday, June 28, 2021 at 11:00 AM PT/2:00 PM ET.
+Aaron Levie and Dylan Smith will provide a discussion on Box’s platform built for the entire content lifecycle, securing content and powering collaboration in the Content Cloud.

-This event will be webcast live at www.box.com%2Finvestors and will be available for replay beginning approximately one hour after the live event for a period of thirty (30) days.
+This event will be webcast live at www.box.com%2Finvestors and will be available for replay beginning approximately one hour after the live event for a period of ninety (90) days.

 About Box